 The revisionist Western rides into the 1880s Australian outback, in “The Proposition.”
 Toplining Guy Pearce as an outlaw whose sins will be pardoned if he kills his brother, pic’s nihilism places it in the genre’s “Deadwood” corral.
+Though its unremittingly bleak tone and bouts of graphic violence make B.O. paydirt unlikely, this robust Oz-U.K. co-production scripted by rock figure Nick Cave should find hitching posts in numerous frontiers.
 Following its Toronto festival world preem, film opens Down Under Oct.
 6.